SimonCropp/Delta/readme.md

 <!-- endSnippet -->

-### Custom Connection discovery
+### Custom Connection discovery<!-- include: connection-discovery. path: /docs/mdsource/connection-discovery.include.md -->

-By default, Delta uses `HttpContext.RequestServices` to discover the SqlConnection and SqlTransaction:
+By default, Delta uses `HttpContext.RequestServices` to discover the DbConnection and DbTransaction:

 <!-- snippet: DiscoverConnection -->
 <a id='snippet-DiscoverConnection'></a>